ModusCreateOrg/cordova6templates/README.md

 Contains two simple template apps based on themes by [Start Bootstrap](http://startbootstrap.com/), each of which are on their own branch here:

 * #template1 based on the [Heroic](http://startbootstrap.com/template-overviews/heroic-features/) Start Bootstrap template
-* #template2 baed on the Start Bootstrap template
+* #template2 baed on the [One Page Wonder](http://startbootstrap.com/template-overviews/one-page-wonder/) Start Bootstrap template

 Both templates use the [Cordova Device Orientation](https://www.npmjs.com/package/cordova-plugin-device-orientation) plugin to show basic integration with a Cordova plugin.